Effective date: September 1, 2018

 Employees must not:

-- Place themselves in a position where they could derive any direct or indirect benefit from a CBC/Radio-Canada commercial transaction (e.g., contract, partnership, sponsorship);
+Place themselves in a position where they could derive any direct or indirect benefit from a CBC/Radio-Canada commercial transaction (e.g., provider of goods or services, freelance contract, licence, sponsorship or partnership);

-- Invest in, own, have an interest in, or be an employee of a company that might have an interest, direct or indirect, in any CBC/Radio-Canada commercial transaction, except in the case of a widely held public company whose dealings with CBC/Radio-Canada do not represent a substantial portion of its total business;
+Invest in, own, have an interest in, or be an employee of an organization that might have an interest, direct or indirect, in any CBC/Radio-Canada commercial transaction, except in the case of a widely held public company whose dealings with CBC/Radio-Canada do not represent a substantial portion of its total business;

-- Solicit suppliers of goods and services to CBC/Radio-Canada to provide gifts, prizes or other financial assistance for employee activities.
+Solicit suppliers of goods and services or business partners of CBC/Radio-Canada to provide gifts, prizes or other financial assistance for personal or employee activities.

 In addition, on-air personnel, journalists and other employees involved in producing journalistic content, as well as members of the Senior Executive Team (SET), the Executive employees reporting directly to them, and Communications employees representing CBC/Radio-Canada in its relations with its various audiences have a special role in preserving our objectivity, impartiality and independence, and therefore our credibility, due to the nature of their duties.
 Therefore they must not take a public stand on controversial issues, either in person or using social media, unless specifically authorized in writing, before the fact, by the component VP or, in the case of the Executive Team, by the President.